Internet

 How the Internet Is Structured

-The term Internet is a contraction of ‘interconnected networks’ and, indeed, the Internet is a gigantic global collection of linked networks.
-The networks that make up the Internet can range in size from tiny (just two or three connected computers) to massive (thousands of interlinked machines).
+The term Internet is a contraction of ‘interconnected networks’; indeed, the Internet is a gigantic global collection of linked networks.
+The networks that make up the Internet can range from tiny (just two or three connected computers) to massive (thousands of interlinked machines).

 Page Design Pro

-An Internet service provider (ISP) is a telecommunications business that delivers Internet-related services such as access to the Internet, domain name registration, website hosting, and so on.
-ISPs enable you to connect to the Internet.
+An Internet service provider (ISP) is a telecommunications business that delivers Internet-related services such as access to the Internet, domain name registration, website hosting, etc. ISPs enable you to connect to the Internet.

-When you use your computer to access the Internet from your home you most likely connect to an ISP via a modem and a local telephone number or through a dedicated high-speed line.
-When you connect to your ISP you become part of their network, which allows you to access the Internet.
+When you use your computer to access the Internet from home, you most likely connect to an ISP via a modem and a local telephone number or through a dedicated high-speed line.
+When you connect to your ISP, you become part of their network, which allows you to access the Internet.

-The computers in the office where you work are likely to be connected together into a network known as a local area network (LAN).
+The computers in your office are likely to be connected together into a network known as a local area network (LAN).
 This enables the computers in the office to communicate with each other.
-The LAN is most likely connected to an ISP and this connection enables you to access the Internet from your office computer.
+The LAN is most likely connected to an ISP, and this connection enables you to access the Internet from your office computer.

-Thus the Internet is nothing more than a network of networks.
-These networks connect computers using a wide variety of technologies, including conventional and high-speed telephone lines, fiber-optic cables, microwave links, wireless technologies and satellite communications.
+Thus, the Internet is nothing more than a network of networks.
+These networks connect computers using various technologies, including conventional and high-speed telephone lines, fiber-optic cables, microwave links, wireless technologies, and satellite communications.

 Routers

 The networks are connected using routers.
 A router is a specialized computer that directs traffic on the Internet.
-As the Internet consists of hundreds of thousands of smaller networks linked together, the use of routers is absolutely necessary.
+As the Internet consists of hundreds of thousands of smaller networks linked together, routers are absolutely necessary.

-When you want to visit a particular website, you type the address of the site into your web browser.
-The address goes to the nearest router and the router decides where that site is on the Internet.
+When you want to visit a particular website, you type its address into your web browser.
+The address goes to the nearest router, which decides where that site is on the Internet.

 The router also determines the most efficient path through all the networks to reach this destination.
 This determination is based on the traffic in different parts of the Internet and the available connections.